Are you looking to expand your portrait photography skills? If so, you’re in luck!

 Engagement portraits are great for capturing a bride and groom’s physical appearance and their love for each other.

-If you’re looking to take an engagement portrait, be sure to have the couple in their best clothes and prepared for a bit of posing.
+If you’re looking to take an engagement portrait, be sure to have the couple in their best clothes and prepared for some posing.

 Engagement portraits are often used for personal use and to share with friends and family.